Tngtater9/Portfolio/README.md

-This is my portfolio site which is made with a mobile first design.
+This is my mobile first portfolio site which is made with HTML5, CSS3, JavaScript, and a splash of jQuery.